Anomalous depinning of magnetic domain walls within the ferromagnetic phase of the Weyl semimetal Co3Sn2S2: Abstract

 \section{Abstract}

-We report bulk magnetization measurements and spatially resolved measurements of magnetic domains in $\textrm{Co}_{3}\textrm{Sn}_2\textrm{S}_2$ single crystals.
-The results indicate that a previously reported magnetic anomaly \modif{around} $130$\,K is due to domain wall pinning \modif{and depinning}.
-Our measurements also reveal a hysteresis between field-cooled-cooling (FCC) and field-cooled-warming (FCW) magnetization curves acquired under a constant magnetic field below 300\,Oe. \modif{This} observation rules out the possibility that the anomaly stems from a second-order AFM-FM phase transition.
-Our results further suggest that changes in the shape of hysteresis loops from $5$\,K to $170$\,K \modif{are} caused by an unusual temperature-dependent domain nucleation field that changes sign \modif{around} $130$\,K. The Kerr rotation images of the magnetic domains obtained between $120$\,K and $140$\,K support the notion that a domain wall pinning effect exists near $130$\,K.
+We report bulk magnetization measurements and spatially resolved measurements of magnetic domains in $\mathrm{Co}_{3}\mathrm{Sn}_2\mathrm{S}_2$ single crystals.
+The results indicate that a previously reported magnetic anomaly around $130$\,K is due to an anomalous domain wall depinning upon cooling.
+Our measurements also reveal a hysteresis between field-cooled-cooling (FCC) and field-cooled-warming (FCW) magnetization curves acquired under a constant magnetic field below 300\,Oe.
+This observation rules out the possibility that the anomaly stems from a second-order phase transition.
+Our results further suggest that changes in the shape of hysteresis loops from $5$\,K to $170$\,K are caused by an unusual temperature-dependent domain nucleation field that changes sign around $130$\,K. The Kerr rotation images of the magnetic domains confirm that the domain walls depin between $120$\,K and $140$\,K.